the-carlisle-group/APL2XL/APLSource/Docs/blog1.md

 ## Exporting a simple Workbook
-Now that you have tested the library by successfully running one of the included Demos, it's time to understand how to export your own Excel Workbooks.
-To Export, we first begin by defining a required set of Namespaces, required or optional variables within the Namespaces, and passing the final Namespace the Export function.
+Now that you have tested the library by successfully running one of the included demos in the `Demos` folder, it's time to understand how to create your own Excel Workbooks.
+To create your own output files, we first begin by defining a required set of Namespaces, required or optional variables within the Namespaces, and passing the final Namespace to `Main.Export`.

 Required Namespaces:
 - Workbook